Zsuzsanna Tomori: Club

 Tomori started to play handball at the age of 12 and signed her first professional contract with Vasas SC in 2004.
 Considered one of the best players of her position in the Nemzeti Bajnokság I, she moved to league champions Győri ETO KC in 2007.
 After spent two successful seasons at the club, winning the league and finishing runner-up in the Champions League, in March 2010 dressing room troubles were revealed.
 As a result, first the Hungarian international was exiled to the reserve team, and after the sides could not find an appropriate solution, she left the club by mutual agreement.

-As she told in an interview, several teams have traced her after she became a free agent, including Békéscsaba, Vác and other sides from abroad, but decided to join Ferencvárosi TC.
-She stated that the talks with FTC executives and their future plans had a great influence on her choice.
-She spent five seasons with them, when she got an offer from her former club Győri ETO and decided to grab the opportunity, therefore she signed a contract with them.
-After the agreement went public, she explained her choice as: "I signed for Győr, because I want to win Champions League."
+After she became a free agent, she joined Ferencvárosi TC.
+She spent five seasons with them, when she got an offer from her former club Győri ETO and signed a contract with them.

 In March 2019 she decided not to extend her contract with Győr and signed a deal with Siófok.
 About her decision, she said: "Győr wanted to keep me, but they offered only a one-year contract, meanwhile Siófok gave me a 3-year offer, and this was decisive at the end because my goal is to have a secure and stable future."

 In 2021 she decided to terminate her contract with Siófok and try herself out abroad for the first time in her career, signing a 1-year contract with Vipers Kristiansand.
 After the contract expired, she decided to move back to Hungary, and signed with her former club, FTC.